Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: The most informative Boolean function

-When $\alpha=1$ and $\alpha=2$, the dictator function is the maximizer of $\E[(T_\epsilon f)^\alpha+(T_\epsilon (1-f))^\alpha]$ within the class of balanced Boolean functions.
+When $\alpha=1$ and $\alpha=2$, the dictator function is the maximizer of $\E\Psi_\alpha(T_\epsilon f)$ within the class of balanced Boolean functions.
 It is reasonable to expect that the dictator function still plays the extremal role for any $1<\alpha<2$.
-So we conjecture that the following statement holds, which in particular implies Courtade-Kumar's conjecture for balanced Boolean functions. \begin{conj} For $1\leq \alpha\leq 2$, the dictator function maximizes $\E(T_\epsilon f)^\alpha$ within the class of balanced Boolean functions. \end{conj}
+So we propose the following conjecture, which implies Courtade-Kumar's conjecture for balanced Boolean functions. \begin{conj} For $1\leq \alpha\leq 2$, the dictator function maximizes $\E(T_\epsilon f)^\alpha$ within the class of balanced Boolean functions. \end{conj}

+Let $\alpha\geq 1$.
+The minimum of $\E(T_\epsilon f)^\alpha$ may be achieved by a Boolean function whose support is ``evenly spaced'' in the discrete cube.
+It is likely that the dictator function still plays the extremal role among all functions $f:\{0,1\}^n\to [0, 1]$ such that $\E f=1/2$.
+It is clear that among all functions $f:\{0,1\}^n\to [0, 1]$ such that $\E f=1/2$, the functional $\E(T_\epsilon f)^\alpha$ is minimized by the constant function $f=1/2$.
+Without assuming boundedness, the maximum is achieved by Dirac's delta function, which is supported on a single vertex.